-Everyone (friends, family, AND strangers – UGH) told me to grow out my nails, but I just couldn’t.
+Friends, family, AND strangers would randomly stop and say to me, “You should stop biting your nails”, but I just couldn’t.
 Not to mention, once they did start to grow a bit, my nails would immediately break or tear, prompting me to bite the rest to nubs all over again.

 And, so can you.

-1. Get To The Root of The Problem…
+1. To Stop Biting Your Nails, Discover The Root of The Problem

-The first (and arguably most important) step in saying ‘good-bye’ to that pesky nail-biting habit is to discover your trigger.
+The first (and arguably most important) step to stop biting your nails is to discover your trigger(s).
 Personally, I had to combat multiple triggers to finally nix my nail habit once and for all.

-Once you identify the drive behind your actions, then you can successfully move forward and take steps to resist it.
+Once you identify the drive behind your actions, then you can successfully move forward and take steps to resist it (in this case, why you bite your nails can lead to how to stop doing so).
 For example:

 Does boredom cause you to bite your nails?